OriginalEXE/Optimize-Images-Resizing/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Fix issue where default image size would not be generated after cleanup, if a custom image size of the same dimensions is defined.

 = 1.0.5 =
 * Fix issue where full image size would be duplicated when width and height are both set to 0.